werat/imhex-minidump/README.md

 # imhex-minidump

+> Note: this is work in progress, not complete!

- Pattern for the minidump format for ImHex Editor
+Pattern for the minidump format for ImHex Editor.